amcarter/UCFR-metabolism/README.md

 **1. prepare_biomass_metab_model_data.R** - compiles metabolism, biomass, light, discharge into a single file for running biomass metabolism models.

+**2. fit_quantile_regression.R** - fit quantile regression to GPP and ER data using BRMS.
+Also generates plots of model fit.

+**3. full_HGAMs_biomass_NPP_mods.R** - fits Stan models that jointly estimate biomass GAMs and partition NPP on both the Chla and AFDM data.
+Makes plots of interpolated biomass.

+**4. full_biomass_NPPerr_mod.stan** - stan code for hierarcical model that fits thin plate spline GAMS to biomass data and estimates their contributions to NPP using an NPP measurement model.

+Older model versions:

 **2. fit_linear_brms_models.R** - trial model fits using bayesian linear regression in the brms package.

 **3. compare_ar1_linearmod.R** - compare coefficients generated using a basic linear model to those generated from an ar1 model.